solomonndungu/CNAND_nd064_C4_Observability_Starter_Files/README.md

 If there is access denied, login to dockerhub from your local machine and enter username and password
 `docker login`
+Do the steps above with backend and frontend dockerfiles.
 ## Running vagrantfile to install vm
 `vagrant up`
 `vagrant provision` to update vagrant files